-During our 20 years of service to the youth of Kenosha, membership in Boys & Girls Club/CYC Sports programs has risen from modest beginnings to nearly 8,000 participants enrolled.
+During our 25 years of service to the youth of Kenosha, membership in Boys & Girls Club/CYC Sports programs has risen from modest beginnings to nearly 12,000 youth and teens impacted annually.

 Boys & Girls Club of Kenosha was founded June of 1992.
 Our first location was a drop in site in the Wilson Heights neighborhood.
 The Club initially rented the space from the Memorial United Methodist Church.
 However, in December of 1992 the Boys & Girls Club Board of Directors was able to purchase the church and create a permanent home for BGCK at 3712 50th Street.